zackshapiro/thoughts/things-that-i-believe.md

 This is intended to be a living document, subject to change and edits at any time.

-Last edited: 4/8/13
+*Last edited: 4/16/13*

 ### Life
+* The best things in life almost don't happen.
+* There are no rules.
 * Life is about three things: Storytelling, Contrast, and making decisions easy for other people.
-* The best things in life almost don't happen.
-* Humor comes from differences and timing.
 * No one knows anything, we're all feeling around in the dark.
+* Go.
 * It's important to be flexible with beliefs; my beliefs and opinions may change with the facts.
 * A man should have a mystery about him, how he does all that he does.
 * Take information, synthesize it for yourself and then form your opinion.
-* There are no rules.
 * I'm only racing me.
 * College is about transporting information from the first day to the last.
-You don't have to learn anything other than how to play the game effectively.
-It's an incredibly important time to mature.
+You don't have to learn anything, really, other than how to play the game.
-* In hustle we trust.
 * Confidence and direct attacks in the face of fear.
+* Humor comes from our differences and timing.
+* Surround yourself with physical books.

 ### The Universe
-* There's something magical about the ocean; it's also the perfect metaphor for anything you're going through.
+* There's something magical about the ocean; it's the perfect metaphor for anything you're going through.
-* Surround yourself with physical books.
 * I believe in God, I'm just not sure what to do with that belief yet.
 * Mathematically, there have to be other life forms out there, somewhere.

-### Relationships
-* Fidelity is of the utmost importance.
-* We're all going through the same things.
-Reach out.
-The worst you can get is a 'no.'
-* Marriage should be extended to everyone.
-* Surprise is important.

 ### Self